-The Alumni Service Award is given to an alumnus who has enhanced the college through dedicated service, promotion, financial support, and other efforts.
-The Alumni Service Award is given at Homecoming.
+The Foundation Service Award (formerly the Alumni Service Award) is given to a person who has enhanced the college through dedicated service, promotion, financial support, and other efforts.
+The Foundation Service Award is given at Homecoming.

 Wayne State College faculty, staff, and alumni can nominate those alumni who display the qualities needed to receive the Service Award.
 The staff of the Foundation/Alumni Office will review the information submitted on each nominee to determine who shall receive the award.

 October 2023 - George Burcum and Susan Boust, M.D.

 George Burcum and Susan Boust, M.D., are the recipients for the 2023 Foundation Service Award.

 George Burcum graduated from UNL in 1969 and spent the next 35 years working as an actuary for Mutual of Omaha Insurance Company, assembling financial statements for health and life insurance.
 During his career in Omaha, he spent significant time in Wayne visiting his sister, Carolyn Linster, and brother-in-law, Denny Linster.
 The Linsters are also very supportive of WSC, which had a major influence on Burcum and Boust’s support of the college.
 Three Linster family members have already graduated from WSC, and more graduates are to come.
 Burcum and Boust want to support the school that this family has chosen.

 Burcum is married to Susan Boust, M.D.
 Boust graduated from Iowa State University in 1972, UNO in 1979, UNMC College of Medicine in 1985, and UNMC/Creighton residency training in 1989.
 Her career was focused on teaching psychiatry to medical students and residents in the state.
 She had a special interest in teaching teamwork to health care professionals.
 Upon retiring to Wayne, she focused on supporting all things behavioral health on the WSC campus.